Ecommerce Paradise Shopping Ads Management Review 2026: Feed-Only PMax for High-Ticket Stores

-I’m Trevor Fenner, founder of Ecommerce Paradise.
-I’ve been running Google Shopping campaigns for high-ticket dropshipping stores since 2015, and the ads management service is the same approach I use in my own stores and in client builds through the Turnkey service.
+I am Trevor Fenner, founder of Ecommerce Paradise.
+I have been running Google Shopping campaigns for high-ticket dropshipping stores since 2015, and the ads management service is the same approach I use in my own stores and in client builds through the done-for-you store build service.
 If you want to understand why Shopping ads are the right traffic strategy for high-ticket dropshipping before evaluating whether to use managed services, the complete high-ticket dropshipping guide covers the traffic model in context.

+Get professional Shopping ads management for your high-ticket store.
 Feed-only Performance Max campaigns on Google and Bing, built specifically for high-ticket dropshipping stores.
 Setup and monthly management handled by Trevor’s team.
+View the ads management service →

 Why Shopping Ads for High-Ticket Dropshipping?